ProIfUNPAR/train-tracker-ricky-wahyudi/README.md

 train-tracker-ricky-wahyudi created by GitHub Classroom

 DESCRIPTION:
-Train Tracker Ricky Wahyudi is an application to reminds user to alight the train and not to miss the stop.
+Train Tracker Ricky Wahyudi is an application to remind user to alight the train and not to miss the stop.
 The application can:
 - Detect current location